2024

 • Providing newer software versions and plugins to streamline their workflow.

-• Introducing automated systems and processes, which provide more time and ease.
+• Automated systems and processes are being introduced, which provides more time and ease.

 6. Gamify Target Achievement